-As of March 31, 2021, we had outstanding convertible promissory notes in the aggregate principal amount of \$9,426,039.
-Of such aggregate principal amount, the payment of convertible notes in the aggregate principal amount of \$5,998,139 is secured by the grant of a security interest in all of our assets.
-We have had discussions with the holders of secured and unsecured debt in the currently outstanding aggregate principal amount of \$9,246,897 to exchange such debt for the Units being offered by this prospectus, as discussed in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".
-In the event that agreements are not entered into with regard to the exchange of the outstanding convertible promissory notes for Units, pursuant to the provisions of the notes, the amounts payable pursuant to the notes will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
-Other convertible notes in the aggregate principal amount of \$800,000 will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
+As of June 30, 2021, we had outstanding convertible promissory notes in the aggregate principal amount of \$9,326,039.
+Of such aggregate principal amount, the payment of convertible notes in the aggregate principal amount of \$5,898,139 is secured by the grant of a security interest in all of our assets.
+We have entered into an agreement with the holder of secured and unsecured debt in the currently outstanding aggregate principal amount of \$8,826,952 to exchange such debt for the Units being offered by this prospectus and preferred stock, as discussed in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".
+Other convertible notes in the aggregate principal amount of \$1,219,945 will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).